Managing employees with mental health issues

 Managing employees with mental health issues is complicated, and poor mental health has significant consequences for employers including lost productivity and increased staff turnover.
 It is also a significant factor in absence days with over half of all the working days lost in the UK due to ill health being connected to mental ill health.
-Whilst most employers now understand the importance of good mental health, many managers still receive little training on these issues and feel uncomfortable managing employees suffering from mental ill health when issues arise.
+Whilst most employers now understand the importance of good mental health, managers still need support handling employees suffering from mental ill health when issues arise.

 These are the key things you should be considering when managing employees with mental health issues:

 Employers are responsible for helping employees manage work related stress.
+Although many employers feel reluctant to interfere, there are positive legal obligations on them.
 The legal obligations are:

 Employers should therefore be mindful of risk factors and manage these where possible.
 Mind sets these down in their booklet ‘Managing and Supporting Mental Health at Work’.
 They are:

 - Long hours

 - Job insecurity and change management

 It is also important to note that some mental health issues will be classified as a disability under the Equality Act, which means that reasonable adjustments must be made in the workplace.
 These adjustments should be considered in conjunction with medical evidence about the impact a mental health condition has on an employee and ways to relieve any disadvantage caused.
 The employee should have sight of medical reports and input to any adjustments.

 The reasonable adjustments that should be made will of course depend on the individual, but some common changes we see include different hours, a phased return after a long absence, reduced workload, or giving the employee a mentor.

 Even where employees have not formally disclosed they are suffering from mental ill health, reasonable steps should be taken and systems should be in place to find out relevant information, whilst also considering issues of privacy.
 Employers should always give the employee the opportunity to explain the reason for their actions or dips in performance at work, and if health issues are mentioned in these discussions, should then investigate further before reaching a decision.